Easy Creamy Balsamic Vinegar Dressing

 Balsamic Vinaigrette Ingredients

 Each balsamic vinaigrette recipe may vary a little, but all must contain balsamic vinegar and olive oil.
-The recipe below includes sugar, pepper, garlic and dried oregano.
+The recipe below includes sugar, pepper, garlic, mustard and dried oregano.
 I’ve slightly adapted my mother’s recipe and added molasses, an emulsifying trick.

 What’s Up With Using Molasses?

-The best balsamic vinaigrette recipe doesn’t skip out on this black and gooey sweet stuff, the by-product of sugarcane.
+The best creamy balsamic vinegar dressing doesn’t skip out on this black and gooey sweet stuff, the by-product of sugarcane.
 If you don’t use an emulsifier, vinegar and oil tend to separate.
 That’s where molasses comes in:

 “It works because molasses contains large compounds called melanoidins that increase the viscosity of the emulsion and make it difficult for the oil droplets to coalesce and separate from the water.” – America’s Test Kitchen, my longtime favorite cooking organization